When it’s time to involve an agency in your personalization efforts

 Industry knowledge – not just when it comes to trends in different markets, but specifically around the technology and implementations tested over time.

-Hands-on expertise -possess skills in data analysis, coding, merchandising, UX, conversion optimization, and other key areas personalization success is reliant upon.
+Hands-on expertise -possess skills in data analysis, coding, merchandising, UX, conversion rate optimization, and other key areas personalization success is reliant upon.

 Robust network – access to industry contacts, including leading practitioners and technology partners, enabling a team to learn from and grow with the best.